DolphyWind/Electra-Lang/README.md

 # What is Electra?

 Electra is an [esolang](https://esolangs.org/wiki/Esoteric_programming_language) where you code like an electrician.
 Electra is inspired by [AsciiDots](https://esolangs.org/wiki/AsciiDots).
-It uses instruction pointers that acts like currents in electricity.
+It uses instruction pointers that act like currents in electricity.
 [Here's](https://esolangs.org/wiki/Electra) the esolang wiki page if you are interested.

 # How to get electra?